Giambelli and degeneracy locus formulas for classical G/P spaces: Introduction

 This article is organized as follows.
 We begin in \S \ref{class} and \S \ref{isogiam} with a discussion of Giambelli formulas for Grassmannians, expressing them using the language of raising operators.
 Section \ref{cohgp} contains general facts about the cohomology of $G/P$ spaces and the Giambelli problem in this context.
 The combinatorial data coming from the Weyl group and the algebraic objects necessary to state the general degeneracy locus formulas are given in \S \ref{wgtts} and \S \ref{ssss}, respectively.
 In particular, \S \ref{splitsps} contains splitting formulas for Schubert polynomials, which admit direct translations in \S \ref{dloc} to Chern class formulas for degeneracy loci.
 Section \ref{pfs} outlines the proofs of the main theorems, and \S \ref{fut} contains some questions for the future.

 This project would not have been possible without the contributions of many authors, a list too long to mention here.
 I am particularly grateful for the hard work and support of my collaborators Anders Buch, Andrew Kresch, and Alexander Yong over a period of many years.
+I also thank the anonymous referee for comments on an earlier version of the paper.